Skip to content

 1. Configure your assets

-Add @neodx/svg/webpack plugin to next.config.js and describe your svg assets location and output.
+Add @neodx/svg/webpack plugin to next.config.js and describe your SVG assets location and output.

 javascript